corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

     repository: "postgres"
     tag: "14.4"
 ```
-Part of the database bootstrapping involves populating the initial admin credentials.
+Part of the database bootstrapping involves populating the initial credentials for the REST API admin.
 You can specify these in one of the following ways:

 * Pass the user name and password as Helm values:
   ```yaml